Are Beagles Good Family Dogs? (All You Need to Know) Skip to content

 Personality Traits

-Beagles are known to be:
+Beagles tend to be:

 • Social and friendly